-Medtronic, Inc., Boston Scientific Corporation, Cyberonics, Inc., Nevro Corporation, Neurosigma, Inc., Neuropace, Inc., Coclear Ltd., St. Jude Medical Inc., LivaNova PLC, Aleva Neurotherapeutics SA, Synapse Biomedical, Inc., Neuronetics, Inc. are some of the key players offering neurostimulation devices.
-The key challenge for the new entrants is the survival in the capital intensive and highly regulated neurostimulation device market.
+Medtronic, Inc., Boston Scientific Corporation, Cyberonics, Inc., Nevro Corporation, Neurosigma, Inc., Neuropace, Inc., Cochlear Ltd., St. Jude Medical Inc., LivaNova PLC, Aleva Neurotherapeutics SA, Synapse Biomedical, Inc., Neuronetics, Inc. are some of the key players offering neurostimulation devices.
+The key challenge for the new entrants is survival in the capital-intensive and highly regulated neurostimulation device market.
 However, various large neurostimulation companies can enter the neurostimulation device market through mergers and acquisitions of smaller companies.

 Global Neuro Stimulation Market Coverage